flowtsohg/mdx-m3-viewer/README.md

 WebGL uses a canvas as its back buffer, meaning it has the same amount of pixels as the canvas does.
 Surprising, right?\
 What may actually surprise you, however, is that the canvas back buffer isn't neccassarily the size it is drawn at, due to CSS styling.\
 For example, you can have a canvas that is scaled via CSS to the entire page, but if you never set its actual size, it will probably be a 100x100 pixel canvas (or whatever default size the browser uses), stretched to the page size.\
-If you want to set the size of the back buffer, i.e. the real resolution of the canvas, use the `width` and `height` properties of the canvas, rather than properties controlled by CSS such as `clientWidth` and `clientHeight`.
+If you want to set the size of the back buffer, i.e. the real resolution of the canvas, use the `width` and `height` properties of the canvas, rather than CSS properties such as `clientWidth` and `clientHeight`.